EEGKit/cardiac-artefact-removal/README.md

 Set of scripts used to remove the cardiac artefact from spinal electrophysiology data using a variety of methods, namely:
-PCA_OBS - Principal Component Analysis Optimal Basis Sets, ICA - Independent Components Analysis
+PCA_OBS - Principal Component Analysis Optimal Basis Sets, ICA - Independent Components Analysis,
 ICA after PCA_OBS,
 SSP - Signal Space Projection with varying numbers of projectors, CCA - Canonical Correlation Analysis